 The Nordik Express

-When the road ends at Natashquan, access further up the Basse Côte-Nord is by snowmobile in winter, floatplane or boat.
-The Nordik Express supply ship (April–Jan; t 418 723 8787, t 1 800 463 0680, w relaisnordik.com) makes a weekly journey here on a trip that affords stunning views of a rocky, subarctic landscape so cold that icebergs occasionally float past the ship even in the height of summer.
+The Nordik Express supply ship (mid-April to mid-Jan; t 418 723 8787, t 1 800 463 0680, w relaisnordik.com) makes a weekly journey here on a trip that affords stunning views of a rocky, subarctic landscape so cold that icebergs occasionally float past the ship even in the height of summer.
 The boat is evenly split between its role as a freighter and passenger ship; the majority of its passengers are locals skipping between settlements or heading for a longer jaunt to Québec’s bigger towns.
-Its voyage begins in Rimouski on Tuesdays, stopping in Sept-Îles, Port-Menier on Île d’Anticosti, Havre-Saint-Pierre and Natashquan, before calling in at the roadless communities along the Basse Côte-Nord, reaching Blanc-Sablon, Québec’s most easterly village on the Labrador border, on Fridays.
-The same route is then followed in reverse (the boat does not stop in Sept-Îles on the way back) to arrive back in Rimouski on Monday.
+Its voyage begins in Rimouski on Mondays, stopping in Sept-Îles and Port-Menier on Île d’Anticosti on Tuesdays and Havre-Saint-Pierre and Natashquan on Wednesday before calling in at the roadless communities along the Basse Côte-Nord, reaching Blanc-Sablon, Québec’s most easterly village on the Labrador border, on Fridays.
+The same route is then followed in reverse to arrive back in Rimouski on Monday.

 The journey up this stretch of the St Lawrence is far more impressive than the destinations.
 During the day, whales, dolphins, seals and a wealth of sea birds are a common sight; at night the Northern Lights often present an unforgettable display.
 At some stops the village inhabitants surround the boat, as its twice-weekly arrival is about all that happens hereabouts.
 With careful planning you can arrange to spend a couple of days in one community and catch the boat on the return voyage; each village receives at least one daytime visit, but either the upstream or downstream stop may be in the middle of the night.
 Most travellers just hop off at each port of call for the couple of hours needed to load and unload freight.
 A rented bicycle is particularly handy if you want to see much.

-Fares on the ship are reasonable and it’s possible either to travel all-inclusive (with three surprisingly good daily meals and a cabin berth) or to bed down on the aircraft-style seats and picnic on the deck or in the cafeteria.
-You can start and finish your journey from any of the stops along the coast, but the basic fare to travel the entire length of the route on a return trip to Rimouski is $525.
-The same trip with a spot in the most basic four-berth cabin is $923 and $1147 for a two-berth cabin with porthole and shower.
-Food is extra: breakfast $7, lunch $15, dinner $20; check the website for price changes.
-Plan on booking your trip at least 30 days in advance; summer voyages should be booked several months in advance.
+It’s possible either to travel all-inclusive (with three surprisingly good daily meals and a cabin berth) or to bed down on the aircraft-style seats and picnic on the deck or in the cafeteria.
+You can start and finish your journey from any of the stops along the coast, but the inclusive fare to travel the entire length of the route on a return trip to Rimouski is $1800.
+The same round-trip with a spot in a standard two-berth cabin (with a private sink, shower, toilet and TV) is $2049.
+Food is included in every package; otherwise, à la carte prices are $12.65 for breakfast, $24.75 for lunch, and $38.80 for dinner – check the website for price changes.
+Plan on booking your trip at least thirty days in advance; summer voyages should be booked several months in advance.
 Non-round-trippers can bring their car, although it’s inaccessible during the voyage; fares are based on distance and the weight of the car.
-A one-way journey from Natashquan to Blanc-Sablon – useful if you are continuing to or returning from Newfoundland and Labrador – costs at least $445 for the car; for bikes, add $25 to the fare.
+A one-way journey from Natashquan to Blanc-Sablon – useful if you are continuing to or returning from Newfoundland and Labrador – costs at least $323 for the car, in conjunction with the purchase of a cruise package; for bikes, add $25 to the fare.